Employeneurship: Employment Meets Entrepreneurship

 First, some history

 TMC was founded in The Netherlands in 2000 by Thijs Manders.
-It is an international high tech engineering consultancy which serves customers around the world.
-Their 1200 people, of 65+ nationalities, offer research, development and engineering in 20 fields of technology.
+It is an international high-tech engineering consultancy that serves customers around the world.
+Their 1200 people, of 65+ nationalities, offer research, development, and engineering in 20 fields of technology.

 Their expertise ranges from nanotechnology to civil engineering, from data science to mechatronics, and much more.
 Their people join long-term projects at the 'technological core' of clients.
 The real deal, so to speak.